mahedi-kaysar/hello-zookeeper/README.md

 # Solution
-This above problem can be solved using Apache Zookeeper which is an opensource co-ordination service and widely used highly scalable configuration management, co-ordinating services, handling race-condition, distributed locking, deadlock prevention, leader election in a distributed environment.
+This above problem can be solved using Apache Zookeeper which is an opensource co-ordination service and widely used highly scalable configuration management, co-ordinating services, handling race-condition, distributed locking, deadlock prevention, leader selection in a distributed environment.

-We will use leader election service of apache zookeeper to solve the problem.
+We will use leader selection approach of apache zookeeper to solve the problem.

-## Leader Election

-Leader election is a critical aspect of distributed systems, ensuring that tasks are managed efficiently by designating one node as the leader.
-ZooKeeper, with its robust coordination capabilities, simplifies this process.
-By using ZooKeeper’s atomic broadcast protocol, ZAB (ZooKeeper Atomic Broadcast), distributed systems can elect a leader reliably and efficiently.
-The use of ephemeral and sequential nodes in ZooKeeper provides an effective mechanism for leader election, ensuring that the system remains consistent and fault-tolerant even when nodes fail or network partitions occur.
-Leader Election Process includes:

-- Ephemeral Sequential Nodes: Each participating node creates an ephemeral sequential node in ZooKeeper.
-These nodes are temporary and are automatically deleted when the session ends.
-- Nodes create their ephemeral sequential nodes in a designated ZooKeeper path.
-This ensures each node has a unique identifier.
-- Detecting the Leader: The node with the smallest sequence number is elected as the leader.
-If this node fails, the next node in line becomes the leader.
-- Node Deletion: When a node is deleted, the nodes that were watching it are notified.
-These nodes then check if they are the new leader.
+Steps are:

+- Start Zookeeper Cluster
-- Rechecking Leadership: Nodes recheck their status when the watched node is deleted.
-This ensures that the leader role is always occupied.
+- create a persistent parent node (/parent) in the cluster.
+The parent node ensures that the starting point which is always available even all the ephemeral nodes got deleted
+- create a non-persistent child node(/parent/n_<sequence_number>) also known as ephemeral sequential in apache zookeeper.
+- find the node of lowest sequence number from the all active children of the parent node (/parent/*).
+- The node with the lowest sequence number will print ("We are started!").

 # Tools and library used
-- maven (3.9.9) for dependency management
+- maven (3.9.8) for dependency management
 - java 8
 - Apache Zookeeper client library
 - docker and docker-compose to startup zookeeper cluster and run the multiple instance of application.

 # Build
-- mvn clean package
+- ./build.sh

 # Run Simulation - 3 node apache zookeeper and 3 process of the java application

+- ./start-zookeeper.sh
-- ./start-simulation.sh
+- ./start-app.sh
-- ./stop-simulation.sh # for stopping the java application
+- ./stop-app.sh # for stopping the java application
+- ./stop-zookeeper.sh # for stopping the cluster

 ## Notes:
-- we have used Thread.sleep(Long.MAX_VALUE) and logged current node names to simulate the work - which was not mentioned in the requirement.
+- we have used Thread.sleep(<Milisec>) and logged current node names to simulate the work - which was not mentioned in the requirement.

 # Output snapshot: